 Tanya Marie Luhrmann is a psychological anthropologist and a Professor of Anthropology at Stanford University.
 Her work explores how people come to experience nonmaterial objects such as God as present and real, and how different understandings of the mind affect mental experience.
 She is the author, most recently, of When God Talks Back (Knopf, 2012), which The New York Times Book Review called “the most insightful study of evangelical religion in many years,” and of other books including Of Two Minds (Knopf, 2000), The Good Parsi (Harvard, 1996), and Persuasions of the Witch’s Craft (Harvard, 1989).
 Her latest project, supported by the SSRC’s New Directions in the Study of Prayer initiative, builds on and extends her research for When God Talks Back, taking her to India and Africa.
 On a recent rainy afternoon in Palo Alto, I spoke with Luhrmann about her work and its new directions.Read the rest of Prayer, imagination, and the voice of God—in global perspective.

-Steven Barrie-Anthony is a contributing editor for The Immanent Frame, a senior editor for Reverberations, an SSRC research associate for projects on religion & the public sphere, and a doctoral student in Religious Studies at the University of California, Santa Barbara.
+Steven Barrie-Anthony is an editor at large for The Immanent Frame, a senior editor for Reverberations, an SSRC research associate for projects on religion & the public sphere, and a doctoral student in Religious Studies at the University of California, Santa Barbara.
 He was formerly a staff writer with the Los Angeles Times.
 He tweets at @barrieanthony.

 Posts by Steven Barrie-Anthony: